dalenewman/Cfg-NET/README.md

     &lt;/cfg&gt;
 </pre>

-If you include a `default` attribute in the `environments` element, and it matches an environment's `name` attribute, it is used (by default).
+A `default` attribute in the `environments` element will tell Cfg.Net which environment to use.
-Otherwise, the first environment is used.
+Without a default set, the first environment is used.

 ####Place-Holders
-In order to actually have any affect on the configuration, you have to insert "place-holders" into the XML's attribute values.
+To affect the configuration at run-time, insert "place-holders" into the XML's attribute values.
+Use explicit c# razor style place holders
-Use the explicit c# razor style place holders like this: __@(Server)__, and __@(Database)__.
+like: __@(Server)__, and __@(Database)__.

-The place-holders will be replaced with the environment defaults.
+The place-holders will be replaced with the environment default values.

 ####Parameters
-To affect the configuration from outside of it, pass a `Dictionary<string,string>` of parameters into the `CfgNode.Load` method.
+When environment defaults are not applicable, you may pass a `Dictionary<string,string>` of parameters into the `CfgNode.Load` method.
 Passing in parameters overrides any environment defaults.

-If you have a place-holder in the configuration, and you don't setup a default or pass in a parameter, Cfg.Net will report it as a problem, so always check `Problems` after loading the configuration.
+__Note__: If you have a place-holder in the configuration, and you don't setup a default or pass in a parameter, Cfg.Net will report it as a problem.
+So, always check for `Problems` after loading the configuration.

+####Together

+Environments, parameters, and place-holders work together in order to provide configuration flexibility at run-time.
+You wouldn't want to copy-paste a configuration 10 times when you can just pass in 10 different parameter values.

 ###Feature Summary: